Samuel04-png/loansage/SPARK_PLAN_GUIDE.md

-# Spark Plan (Free Tier) Configuration Guide
+# Firebase Plan Configuration Guide

-If you're using Firebase on the **Spark (free) plan**, you need to enable Spark plan mode to avoid errors with features that require the Blaze plan.
+## ✅ Project Status: BLAZE PLAN (Upgraded)

+**The LoanSage project has been upgraded to Firebase Blaze Plan.
+All features are now fully enabled!**

+## What's Enabled on Blaze Plan

+✅ **Cloud Storage** - Full file upload capabilities:
+   - Agency logo uploads
+   - Customer ID document uploads
+   - Loan document uploads
+   - Collateral photo uploads
+   - Profile photo uploads

+✅ **Cloud Functions** - Available for:
+   - Email sending (invitations, notifications)
+   - Custom claims updates
+   - Background jobs
+   - Automated workflows

+✅ **All Firestore Operations** - Unlimited read/write operations
+✅ **Authentication** - Full authentication features
+✅ **Real-time Data Sync** - Real-time database updates ✅ **All CRUD Operations** - Complete data management
+✅ **Advanced Features** - All premium features enabled

+## Configuration

+By default, the system runs in **Blaze Plan mode** with all features enabled.
+No special configuration is needed.

-## How to Enable Spark Plan Mode
+### If You Need to Test Spark Plan Mode (Optional)

-Add this to your `.env.local` file:
+If you need to temporarily restrict features for testing purposes, you can enable Spark plan mode by adding this to your `.env.local` file:

 ```env
 VITE_FIREBASE_SPARK_PLAN=true
 ```

+**Note:** This is only for testing.
+The project is configured for Blaze plan and all features are enabled by default.

-## What Gets Disabled on Spark Plan
+## What Gets Disabled in Spark Plan Mode (Testing Only)

-When Spark plan mode is enabled, the following features are automatically skipped:
+When Spark plan mode is enabled (for testing), the following features are automatically skipped:

 1. **File Uploads**:
    - Agency logo uploads